johannes-weidenfeller/CIL-2022/worklog.md

   - hashtag analysis
   - special token overview
   - single-character tokens

+  See `euler/full_eda_res.txt` for overview.
 - **New Baseline**: Using gradient boosting on top of embeddings from transformers via `sentence-transformers` and `catboost`.
 Not yet thoroughly explored, but around `2%` worse w.r.t test set accuracy than the default finetuned Bertweet on around `10k` examples.
 - **Next Up Ideas**:
-  - Validate results either by re-running on different data / with different seed / more data
+  - Validate results (i.e. reduce chance of observing varying performances due to chance) either by re-running on different data / with different seed / more data
-  - Expand on / combine the promising ones and validate on larger training sets (e.g. `10%`)
+  - Combine / expand on / add to the promising experiments and run on larger training sets (e.g. `10%`)
   - Re-Iterate